-.
 There will be two exams in this course.
 The Midterm will cover the first half of the semester and will make up 10% of your final grade.
 The Final will be comprehensive and will make up 15% of your final.
+The exams will have multiple choice and writing components.